HIGH-TECH LABCOURSES

 The purpose of this lab course is to give Master students the opportunity to discover high-tech tools and up-to-date methods that are used to study the complex mechanical processes involved in the deformation of granular materials.

-The students manipulate model granular materials and carry out experiments on laboratory equipments specifically designed to analyse their behaviour under controlled stress / strain conditions.
-The proposed approach, coupling experiments and numerical analysis, enables the participants to understand how the medium scale behaviour of such materials is driven by mechanisms occurring at the micro-scale (grain, finite element) and how to relate both scales through combining discrete and continuous methods.
+The students manipulate model granular materials and carry out experiments on laboratory equipment specifically designed to analyse their behaviour under controlled stress / strain conditions.
+The proposed approach, coupling experiments and numerical analysis, enables the participants to understand how the medium scale behaviour of such materials is driven by mechanisms occurring at the micro-scale (grains).

 PREREQUISITE